Poland in the Eurovision Song Contest 2007: Background

-The Polish national broadcaster, Telewizja Polska (TVP), broadcasts the event within Poland and organises the selection process for the nation's entry.
-TVP confirmed Poland's participation in the 2007 Eurovision Song Contest on 13 September 2006.
-In 2006, TVP organised a televised national final that featured a competition among several artists and songs in order to select the Polish entry for the Eurovision Song Contest, a selection procedure that continued for their 2007 entry.
+As part of its duties as participating broadcaster, TVP organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2007 contest on 13 September 2006.
+In 2006, TVP organised a televised national final that featured a competition among several artists and songs in order to select its entry for the Eurovision Song Contest, a selection procedure that continued for its 2007 entry.